 Best Choices for Seamless Changes

-For example, if you want to change a background to pale pink, choose a lighter colour item in your original capture – something on the lighter end of 50% brightness – for best results.
+If you want to change a background to pale pink, choose a lighter colour item in your original capture – something on the lighter end of 50% brightness – for best results.

 Maximise Variety – Begin with a mid-density prop/outfit